 A maximum of 35 children may attend the pre-school at any one time from the age of 2 years.

 A high ratio of trained staff to children ensures heaps of fun can be had by all whilst maintaining a safe and secure environment.

 Sessions are available for children aged from 2 years up to 5 years of age.
 Government funded and non-funded places are available.
-Sessions run during term times, and commence at 9.00am–12.00 noon Monday to Friday and 12:00 noon–3:00pm on Thursdays.
+Sessions run during term times, and commence at 9.00am–12.00 noon Monday and Friday and 9:00 –3:00pm on Tuesday, Wednesday and Thursdays.

 At Rowhedge Under 5s the children are at the centre of everything we do.
 We know that in order to learn children need to feel well supported, valued and safe and secure so that they are able to play freely, explore, experiment, ask questions and express themselves.